 Did you know that some of the work traditionally done by GPs is now done by pharmacists instead?
 This includes offering prescription-only medication for a number of minor ailments without the need to see a doctor first.
-You can also get over-the-counter treatments for a wide number of everyday conditions - and you won't have to pay for them.
+You can also get advice or over-the-counter treatments for a wide number of everyday conditions - and you won't have to pay for them.

 It's called the Common Ailments Scheme.
 You must register with the pharmacy to use the scheme, but the process only takes a few minutes.